technosmarter/modern-blog-cms-in-php-and-mysql/README.md

 # Installation
 We have created a simple installer with this blog system in PHP.
 You can easily install blog system on local server or live server .
 1. First , get  <a target="_blank" href="https://technosmarter.com/item/modern-blog-cms-in-php-with-mysql-database">Modern blog CMS in PHP with MYSQL database | PHP blog scripts</a> zip file.You can watch complete demo from there . <br>
-3. Extrat zip file and upload on your server . <br>
+3. Extract zip file and upload on your server . <br>
-4. create a database and open blog URL in your browser. <br>
+4. Create a database and open blog URL in your browser. <br>
 5. You will see an installation form.
 Fill up the details like - host , database name , database password and database username . <br>
 6. Create user and that's it .
 You can <a href="https://technosmarter.com/contact">contact</a> for instalation support for modern blog system in PHP.